HMS Eagle (1918): 1939–1941

-In October 1941, Eagle was ordered to return to Britain for a refit at Gladstone Dock, Liverpool.
+In October 1941, Eagle was ordered to return to Britain for a refit at Gladstone Dock in Liverpool.
 She arrived off Greenock on 26 October and was docked at Liverpool on 1 November.
 The quadruple .50 machine guns were replaced by 12 manually operated automatic 20 mm Oerlikon light anti-aircraft guns, six in sponsons on each side of the flight deck, and the crews of the four-inch AA guns were given protection from splinters by the addition of zarebas around each weapon.
 The HACS was moved to the front of the control top and fitted with a Type 285 gunnery radar.
 A Type 290 air warning radar was also installed.
 The ship's oil fuel capacity was reduced to 2990 LT in exchange for an increase in her petrol storage of 3000 impgal.
 This reduced her range to 2780 nmi at a speed of 17.5 kn.

 Eagles refit was completed on 9 January 1942 and she was working up for the next five weeks.
 She joined the convoy WS16 en route to Gibraltar on 16 February and reached it a week later.
 813 and 824 Squadrons had rejoined the ship with their Swordfish and they were supplemented by four Sea Hurricane 1B fighters from a detachment of 804 Squadron and the Fighter Flight of 813 Squadron.
 Because their wings could not fold, they could not use either lift and remained on the flight deck at all times.
 The ship reached Gibraltar on 23 February and was assigned to Force H.